-If you get a sore white mouth or tongue while taking or soon after stopping this medicine, tell your doctor.
+If you get a sore white mouth or tongue while taking or soon after stopping cefaclor, tell your doctor.
 Also tell your doctor if you get vaginal itching or discharge.
 This may mean you have a fungal infection called thrush.
-Sometimes the use of this medicine allows fungi to grow and the above symptoms to occur.
+Sometimes the use of cefaclor allows fungi to grow and the above symptoms to occur.